Edward Clug: Career

-In 2006, he created Architecture of Silence, in partnership with the Slovene National Theaters in Maribor and Ljubljana, with two choirs and two orchestras.
-The performance opened Singapore Arts Festival (2008).
 In 2008 he starts to collaborate with Slovenian composer Milko Lazar with whom he creates Pret-a-porter at the SNG Maribor (2008), 4 Reasons for the National Ballet of Portugal (2009) and Pocket Concerto for Stuttgart Ballet (2009).
 After the success of Pocket Concerto he continues to collaborate with Stuttgart Ballet for whom he creates "Ssss..."
 (2012) and together with Lazar "No Men´s Land" (2014).
 Both pieces received great response from critics and the audience.

 After Stuttgart Ballet, Edward Clug continues to work with other major companies.
 For the Zurich Ballet he created the acclaimed Hill Harper´s Dream (2013) and Royal Ballet of Flanders commissioned him to stage Stravinsky´s "Les Noces" (2013).
-His latest creation for the Maribor Ballet is Stravinsky’s Rite of Spring.
+Another choreography for the Maribor Ballet is Stravinsky’s Rite of Spring.
 Maggie Foyer describes his work in Dance Europe magazine: "Edward Clug, director of the Maribor Ballet, has achieved the near impossible: a new and meaningful interpretation of Stravinsky's Le Sacre du Printemps".

+His choreography for the Maribor Balet to Carmina Burana by Carl Orff premiered in 2021.

-His works are being performed around the world and were commissioned by many ballet theatres: West Australian Ballet, Romanian National Ballet in Bucharest, Station Zuid in the Netherlands, Bitef Dance Company in Belgrade, Aalto Ballet in Essen, Ukrainian National Ballet in Kiev, Ballet Graz, Croatian National Ballet in Zagreb and Rijeka and Ballet Augsburg.
+His works are being performed around the world and were commissioned by many ballet theatres: West Australian Ballet, Romanian National Ballet in Bucharest, Station Zuid in the Netherlands, Bitef Dance Company in Belgrade, Aalto Ballet in Essen, Ukrainian National Ballet in Kyiv, Ballet Graz, Croatian National Ballet in Zagreb and Rijeka and Ballet Augsburg.
 New works are being on the way for Zurich Ballet and NDT2 in 2015.

 Edward Clug also collaborated with theatre directors.
 Beside Tomaž Pandur with whom he started his choreographic career, he also worked with Haris Pašović the founder of East West Theatre Company.
 Together they created two pieces: Europe Today and Roses for Anne Teresa/Football Stories In Europe Today he was both choreographer and performer, while in Roses for Anne Teresa/Football Stories he was choreographer and coauthor.